idaholab/moose/framework/doc/content/syntax/Reporters/index.md

 | DISTRIBUTED | ROOT | Error |
 | DISTRIBUTED | REPLICATED | Error |

-The `declareValue` method allows for non-default context to be defined.
+The `declareValue` and `declareValueByName` methods allow for non-default context to be defined.
 For example, the following line declares a Reporter value to use the gather context object.
 A list of available contexts follows the code snippet.

-!listing test/src/reporters/TestReporter.C re=^\s*(?P<content>[^\n]*?)\s*// MooseDocs:gather
+!listing test/src/reporters/TestReporter.C re=^\s*(?P<content>_gather.*?)\s*// MooseDocs:gather
+                                           replace=["\n", "", " ", "", ",", ", "]

 `ReporterBroadcastContext`\\
 Automatically performs an MPI scatter of a specified value on the root processor to all processors.